HansTtito/Tivy/README.md

 If you use `Tivy` in your research, please cite it as:

 ```
 Ttito, H. (2025).
-Tivy: Tools for Fisheries Data Analysis in Peru.
+Tivy: Toolkit for Investigation and Visualization of Young Anchovies.
 R package version 0.1.1. https://github.com/HansTtito/Tivy
 ```